No passwords, No popups, No AI, No cost:

 (affil links)

 A. Hi Jan.
 Silver polish or a silver cleaning cloth should work.
-I would expect the aluminum foil plus washing soda trick discussed in topic 4785 to work as well, and without causing wear like polishing will.
+I would expect the aluminum foil plus washing soda trick discussed in topic 4785 to work as well, and without causing wear like polishing does.

 But you should probably store it in a storage box in silver storage bags or with anti-tarnish strips.
 They probably work similarly, but the bags would presumably lessen scratches.